tomtomkor/EspressoBrewer/README.md

   temperature gets stabilized around the target 5 min. after it was turned on.
   This may differ according to situations and you can change this value(var: warmupLImit) in the arduino file.)
-- Preinfusion: Turn the extraction switch of Gaggia on.
+- Preinfusion: Turn the extraction switch of the machine on.
 Preinfusion phase will begin.
   This lasts at the user-set pump power level(percentage of the full pump capacity) during the user-set time.
 - Blooming: At the end of preinfusion, the pump will stop and pause for blooming during